PixelAudio

 Last update, 11/12/2025.

-The example sketches incldue a tutorial designed to get you up and running with creating your own sampling audio synth, where you draw on an image to generate non-linear samples from an audio file.
-You can almost use the code out of the box, loading your own audio files instead of the ones in the examples.
-The ArgosyMixer and WaveSynthEditor can also be used without digging into the code.
-Each provides a GUI for exploring additive audio synthesis that also acts as a color organ (WaveSynth) and pattern generation that can produce both control pulses and audio (Argosy).
+The example sketches include a tutorial designed to get you up and running with creating your own sampling or granular synthesis audio synth, where you draw on an image to generate non-linear samples from an audio file.
+You can use the GesturePlayground code out of the box, loading your own audio files instead of the ones in the examples.
+The ArgosyMixer and WaveSynthEditor each provide a GUI for exploring additive audio synthesis that also acts as a color organ (WaveSynth) and pattern generation engine (Argosy).
 ArgosyMixer and WaveSynthEditor can also output video animation files.
-If you are interested in combining PixelAudio output with other applications, the AudioCapture sketch provides information about audio signal routing for MacOS, and TutorialOne_05_UDP provides some clues about communicating with other applications using UDP.
+If you are interested in combining PixelAudio output with other applications, the AudioCapture sketch provides information about audio signal routing for MacOS, and TutorialOne_05_Network provides an interface for communicating with other applications using UDP.

 Download